openearth/rws-bathymetry/index.md

 <a href="assets/images/nes_L8_S2_overlap.png"><img src="assets/images/nes_L8_S2_overlap.png" alt="hi" class="center"/></a>
 Water level measurements plotted in gray have been derived from a buoy off the coast of Nes, The Netherlands (5.7609, 53.4311).
 Corresponding cloud-free (<15% coverage) images between 2015 to the present from Landsat 8 and Sentinel 2 are plotted in red and blue, respectively.

-[Video](https://player.vimeo.com/video/264566972?autoplay=1&loop=1) of false colour Landsat 8 and Sentinel 2 images, sorted by water levels recorded at Nes buoy.
+False colour Landsat 8 and Sentinel 2 images, sorted by water levels recorded at Nes buoy.
 <iframe src="https://player.vimeo.com/video/264566972?autoplay=1&loop=1" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 <p><a href="https://vimeo.com/264566972">False colour L8 and S2 sorted by water level</a> from <a href="https://vimeo.com/user83949260">Christine Rogers</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

-[Video](https://player.vimeo.com/video/264566971?autoplay=1&loop=1) of RGB Landsat 8 and Sentinel 2 images, sorted by water levels recorded at Nes buoy.
+RGB Landsat 8 and Sentinel 2 images, sorted by water levels recorded at Nes buoy.
 <iframe src="https://player.vimeo.com/video/264566971?autoplay=1&loop=1" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 <p><a href="https://vimeo.com/264566971">RGB L8 and S2 sorted by water level</a> from <a href="https://vimeo.com/user83949260">Christine Rogers</a> on <a href="https://vimeo.com">Vimeo</a>.</p>